hivyleague/mitemeter/README.md

-## Mitemeter
+# Mitemeter

 The mitemeter is a simple device to simply and efficiently perform varroa mite counts in honeybee colonies.
+More about it on [our website!](https://hivyleague.com).

 ### Capturing bee samples with a vacuum